What is Paint Protection Film (PPF)?

 Yes.
 The process is the same as with regular paint; wet the surface with a lubricant such as soapy water and then gently rub the surface with the clay bar.
 If you have particularly stubborn insect, bird or hard-water stains, we recommend using ‘Simple Green’ as the lubricant for the clay.

 XPEL ULTIMATE has a ten-year warranty covering a whole range of issues, including yellowing.
 If you’d like more information about the warranty, you can find it here.

 Can I use a pressure washer, and how soon after install?

-Yes, pressure washers can be used on XPEL paint protection films, provided the film has completely dried after installation (typically 48 hours) and you should also be careful not to point the high-pressure water is not pointed directly at the edges of the film otherwise it may begin to lift.
+Yes, you can use a pressure washer with XPEL paint protection films.
+However, you must wait until the film has completely dried after installation (which is typically around 48 hours) and you should also be careful not to point the high-pressure water jet directly at the edges of the film otherwise it may begin to lift.

 How do I wash the film, can I use a quick detailer or detail spray?

-You may use any standard car wash soap, rinse free car wash, or detail spray to keep the film clean.
+You can use any standard ‘off the shelf’ car wash soap, rinse-free car wash or more specialised detail spray to keep the film clean.
 However, you must check the label to make sure that your chosen product doesn’t contain more than 5% naphtha or kerosene.